 Fecal transplants may be an emerging therapy in modern medicine.
 It is first described by Chinese medical doctor Ge Hong in the fourth century.
 In the 1600’s Chinese doctor, acupuncturist used yellow soup and golden juice to treat a number of gastrointestinal diseases.

 The digestive tract contains a complex community of symbiotic and commensal bacteria (microbiota).
 Each individual (human or animal) has its own unique microbiota which consists of trillions of bacteria.
 These organisms play an important role in maintaining the overall health of the host including:

 - Synthesis of vitamins B and K

 - Regulation of immune response

 - Protection against pathogens

-In some cats, healthy microbiota become out of balance (called dysbiosis or leaky gut), most commonly due to the over-use of antibiotics which as we know are prescribed to treat bacterial infections.
-Unfortunately, antibiotics are not selective, and can kill helpful gut bacteria as well as pathogenic (disease causing) bacteria.
+Healthy microbiota becomes out of balance for some cats (dysbiosis or leaky gut), often due to the over-use of antibiotics.
+Unfortunately, antibiotics are not selective and can kill helpful gut bacteria as well as pathogenic (disease-causing) bacteria.
 When this occurs, pathogenic bacteria can take hold in the gut which leads to dysfunction, most often inflammation and/or diarrhea.

 Why do cats need FMT?